gwgundersen/multivariate-t-distribution/README.md

-# multivariate-t-distribution
 A Python implementation of multivariate t-distributed random variables.
+This code has been manually tested against MATLAB's `mvtpdf` but user-beware.